thefab/deploycron/README.md

 # Usage

-There's only one function in the package now,
+There are two functions in the package now,

 ```python
 def deploycron(filename="", content="", override=False):